kappataumu/vagrant-up-github-pages/README.md

 That's all there is to it.
 Now you can:

 1. Access your website by browsing to `http://localhost:4000`.
-2. Edit files locally, inside the `www` subfolder.
+2. Edit your website locally, from within the `www` subfolder.
 3. Simply `vagrant up` directly in the future to start the guest (no bootstraping needed).

 Jekyll will:

 1. Recompile everything when changes are detected.
 2. Log all activity in `/home/vagrant/jekyll.log`.
 3. Automatically start serving your repo on every `vagrant up`.